Skip to main content

 IJsselmonde Castle

-IJsselmonde Castle is a former castle which was situated in the IJsselmonde neighborhood of the city of Rotterdam, in the province of South Holland in the Netherlands.
+IJsselmonde Castle was a former castle that was situated in the IJsselmonde neighborhood of the city of Rotterdam, in the province of South Holland in the Netherlands.

-The first castle with the name IJsselmonde (or Islamunda) was built in 1064 by the Bishop of Utrecht, near the mouth of the Hollandse IJssel river into the Meuse.
+The first castle named IJsselmonde (or Islamunda) was built in 1064 by the Bishop of Utrecht near where the Hollandse IJssel river flows into the Meuse.
 It was destroyed after a 16-day siege in 1076.
-The exact location of this first castle is unknown.
-The following centuries the area, which flooded regularly, was slowly being empoldered.
+The exact location of this initial castle is unknown.
+Over the following centuries, the area, which flooded regularly, was gradually embanked.

-The second IJsselmonde Castle was built in 1483 by Floris Oem van Wijngaerden.
-Around the castle then grew the village of Oud-IJsselmonde.
-The castle however wasn't to last long, for already in 1489 it was destroyed during the Jonker Frans War, the last war of the Hook and Cod Wars.
-In 1540 the remains of the castle and the estate were bought by Hendrik I van Merode, a member of a wealthy family from the area of present Belgium.
+The second IJsselmonde Castle was constructed in 1483 by Floris Oem van Wijngaerden.
+The village of Oud-IJsselmonde grew around the castle.
+However, the castle didn’t last long, as it was destroyed in 1489 during the Jonker Frans War, the final conflict of the Hook and Cod Wars.
+In 1540, the remains of the castle and estate were purchased by Hendrik I van Merode, a member of a wealthy family from what is now Belgium.

-The Merode family then built the third IJsselmonde Castle in 1560, on the site of the second one.
-They resided there until 1664, when they sold all their belongings and left for their properties in Belgium.
+The Merode family built the third IJsselmonde Castle in 1560 on the site of the second.
+They lived there until 1664, when they sold their holdings and moved to Belgium.

-The new owner of IJsselmonde Castle was Adriaen Lampsins, a rich merchant from Middelburg.
-He had the third castle torn down because it wasn't to his liking and built the fourth and last castle at this site.
-Although it was called a castle, it was in fact a castellated mansion.
-In 1685 however, Lampsins sold his castle to Jean de Mey.
-After the death of Jean in the 1720s it went to the Bichon family, they then started to call themselves Bichon van IJsselmonde.
-In 1900 C.J.A.
-Bichon van IJsselmonde decided to leave Oud-IJsselmonde and had the castle torn down before he left.
-Only the 17th century coach house was left standing.
+Adriaen Lampsins, a wealthy merchant from Middelburg, then acquired the castle.
+He had the third castle dismantled because it didn’t suit his preferences, and built the fourth and final castle on the same site.
+Although called a castle, it was actually a castellated mansion.
+In 1685, Lampsins sold the castle to Jean de Mey.
+After Jean’s death in the 1720s, it passed to the Bichon family, who began to call themselves Bichon van IJsselmonde.
+In 1900, C.J.A.
+Bichon van IJsselmonde decided to leave Oud-IJsselmonde and tore down the castle before leaving.
+Only the 17th-century coach house remained.

-During its existence the castle was situated in the village of Oud-IJsselmonde.
-The village was annexed by the city of Rotterdam in 1941.
-In 1972 archaeological excavations revealed the foundations of the castle.
-Afterwards they were covered up by the ramp of the Willem van Gelderstraat up to the Oostdijk.
+Throughout its existence, the castle was located in the village of Oud-IJsselmonde, which was annexed by Rotterdam in 1941.
+In 1972, archaeological excavations uncovered the castle’s foundations, which were later covered by the ramp of Willem van Gelderstraat up to the Oostdijk.

 Gallery